sgriggs3/YouTube-sentiment-analyzer/DEPLOY_GUIDE.md

 - **Text File Processing Error Handling (Beyond Config):** Identify other text files processed by the application and implement robust error handling for them if necessary.
 - **Testing:** Thoroughly test the implemented error handling solutions across local and deployment environments to ensure they are working as expected.
 - **Specific Error Handling in Frontend:** Enhance frontend error handling to handle specific error responses from the backend (e.g., display different messages for 404 vs. 500 errors).

+## Environment Variables for Codespaces

+To run this project in GitHub Codespaces, you need to set the following environment variables:

+- `YOUTUBE_API_KEY`: Your YouTube API key.
+- `OPENAI_API_KEY`: Your OpenAI API key.

+These variables should be added to the Codespaces secrets in your repository settings.

+## Automation Steps in Codespaces

+The following automation steps are configured to run in GitHub Codespaces:

+1. **Install Backend Dependencies:**
+   - The backend dependencies are installed using the `pip install -r requirements.txt` command.

+2. **Install Frontend Dependencies:**
+   - The frontend dependencies are installed using the `npm install` command in the `frontend` directory.

+3. **Build Frontend:**
+   - The frontend is built using the `npm run build` command in the `frontend` directory.

+4. **Run Backend Tests:**
+   - The backend tests are run using the `pytest` command.

+5. **Run Frontend Tests:**
+   - The frontend tests are run using the `npm test` command in the `frontend` directory.